 - 1. Keep vial frozen until ready for use, then thaw. - 2.
 Transfer the entire thawed aliquot into a single tube of broth. - 3.
 Use several drops of the suspension to inoculate an agar slant and/or plate. - 4.
-Incubate the tube, slant and/or plate at 37°C for 24 hours.
+Incubate the tubes, slants or plates at 37°C for 24 hours.